Product

 Integration Capabilities

-An RMM tool often integrates with various IT management and security solutions.
-Usual components are antivirus software, backup solutions, and network monitoring tools.
+An RMM tool often integrates with various IT management solutions.
+These include antivirus software, backup solutions, ticketing systems, and network monitoring tools.

 Together, they make up a full-suite IT management ecosystem.

-PSA tools integrate with business management and productivity tools.
+PSA tools integrate with enterprise resource planning, business management, and productivity tools.
 These may include accounting software and time-tracking applications.

 Each platform contributes to a smooth data flow and reduces the need for manual data entry.